BladeZhenLei/Homepage/README.md

 See
 <br/>
-<a href="https://bladezhenlei.github.io/Conjectures/"> Interesting Problems </a>
+<a href="https://bladezhenlei.github.io/Conjectures/"> Open Problems </a>
 <br/>
-for open problems related to prime numbers.
+for interesting open problems related to prime numbers.
 <br/>

 Also see